This XCOM: The Board Game review was made after playing the game six times.

 - It’s also worth pointing out that XCOM is not at its best with less than four people.
 Yes, the box says that it is for 1-4 players, but it is a completely different experience with three or fewer.
 Having one or two players take on multiple roles changes the game for the worse.

-- The XCOM theme is certainly there in this game, but it isn’t as strong as we expected it to be.
+- The XCOM theme is certainly there in this game, but it isn’t as strong as I expected it to be.
 In the video games, you go on missions and fight off aliens in different environments with a squad of soldiers.
 In XCOM: The Board Game, you play as people behind the scenes that have to handle events all over the world simultaneously.
 That’s not necessarily a bad thing, but it just doesn’t really feel like a board game version of the video games.

-XCOM: The Board Game is worth checking out for the unique experience alone.
+XCOM: The Board Game is worth checking out for the unique real-time experience alone.
 Yes, the game is extremely difficult, but that makes winning so satisfying!
 It is a good choice for anyone who loves science fiction, and just about anyone who regularly plays games with three other people should at least give this game a chance.
 Just don’t go into it thinking that the XCOM tabletop game will have the same feel as the XCOM video games.